Why You Must Visit Buffalo, New York

 Niagara Falls.
 Photo by Susan Lanier-Graham

-I would suggest taking the time to hike around the falls.
+I suggest taking the time to hike around the falls.
 The entire area is known for its beautiful autumn colors.
 I’ve been told that the Niagara Gorge is breathtaking each September with its array of brilliant yellows, oranges, and reds.
-You will also want to be sure you purchase a ticket to both The Cave of the Winds and the Maid of the Mist tours.
+You will also want to be sure you purchase tickets to both the Cave of the Winds and the Maid of the Mist tours.

 The Cave of the Winds at Niagara Falls.
 Photo by Susan Lanier-Graham